Working on rewriting this page soon …

 Info from rettsyndrome.org.
 I’ve underlined the things Jovie does currently to get an indication of what we deal with everyday.

-Rett syndrome is a unique developmental disorder that is first recognized in infancy and seen almost always in girls, but can be rarely seen in boys.
+Rett syndrome is a unique developmental disorder that is first recognized in infancy and seen almost always in girls, but can also be seen in boys.

 Rett syndrome is caused by mutations on the X chromosome on a gene called MECP2.